frextrite/GSoCReport2019/index.md

  - Phase 2 : https://gitlab.com/coala/GSoC/gsoc-2019/-/milestones/12
  - Phase 3 : https://gitlab.com/coala/GSoC/gsoc-2019/-/milestones/13
 bio: >
  Hello visitor, I'm a pre-final year student (expected graduation 2021) pursuing Computer Science and Engineering from Delhi Technological University, India.
-This summer I worked with coala as part of GSoC'19 where-in I created a plugin for Jetbrains IDEs.
+This summer I worked with coala as part of GSoC'19 wherein I created a plugin for Jetbrains IDEs.
 The plugin provides a unified extension over the current CLI for linting and fixing code right within the IDE.
-Hence the developers can focus on writing clean code quickly (and automatically) instead of worrying about running a separate command line utility.
+Therefore, developers can focus on writing clean code quickly (and automatically) instead of worrying about running a separate command-line utility.
 social:
  - GitHub:
    - username: frextrite